Silver Shortage Update: Reviewing Your Options for Fast Delivery and Low Premiums

 Take advantage of the low premiums and on-hand inventories in 1,000-ounce silver bars.

 Money Metals Exchange is also responding to the product shortages plaguing the silver market by offering exchange-sized bars in segregated storage at a steeply discounted premium.
 Store with Money Metals Depository, and you can purchase 1,000-ounce bars at a premium to the spot price of just $.29/ounce!

 And we currently buy those bars back from customers at the spot price less $.15/oz.
 That means investors can buy silver very close to the spot price and get the most advantageous bid/ask spread we have ever been able to offer – just $0.43!

 So far the shortage in silver is limited to fabricated coins, rounds, and smaller bars.
 We can deliver 1,000-ounce bars into your physically segregated holding with Money Metals Depository immediately after clearing your payment.
 When you are ready to convert them into a smaller product more suitable for delivery – perhaps after premiums and availability improve – it will be simple and low-cost.

 If buying 1,000-ounce bars makes sense to you, just be sure to do it the right way.
 With this particular item, we strongly advise customers not to take physical delivery.
 If 1,000-ounce bars are removed from a depository, they generally need to be melted and re-assayed when you are ready to sell.
 Dealers will discount the bid price accordingly.
 Not to mention these 70 lb bars are difficult and expensive to ship.

-Please give us a call at 1-800-800-1865 rather than trying to order these large silver bars online.
+Rather than buying silver bars online in this large size, please give us a call at 1-800-800-1865.
 Bar weights can vary by up to 10% so you would need to know the exact weight of the particular bar you are buying before locking in the order.
 They will also be able to answer your storage questions and forward the form needed to establish your fully segregated account at Money Metals Depository.